JamesIves/github-sponsors-readme-action/README.md

 ## Getting Started ✈️

 You can include the action in your workflow to trigger on any event that [GitHub Actions supports](https://help.github.com/en/articles/events-that-trigger-workflows).
-You'll need to provide the action with a **Personal Access Token (PAT)** scoped to `read:user` and `read:org`, and the file to parse.

 > **Note**
-> This action only applies the template within the workspace.
+> You'll need to provide the action with a **Personal Access Token (PAT)** scoped to `read:user` and `read:org`.
+This action only applies the template within the workspace.
 You will need to combine it with a deployment action in order to commit it to your project.
 You can see a full example of this below.

 ```yml
 name: Generate Sponsors README